nnuviora/nuviora-beckend/docs/API_DOCS.md

 - **Response Codes:**
   - `201 Created`: Registration successful.
   - `400 Bad Request`: Passwords do not match.
+  - `405 Metod Not Allow`: Metod Not Allowed.
   - `409 Conflict`: Email is already in use.
+  - `500 Internal Server Error`: Internal Server Error.
+  - `504 External Service Is Not Responding`: Gateway Timeout.

 ### 2. Verify Email